 Radiological Science and Health Physics refers to the utilization of beneficial uses of radiation and the protection of humans and their environment from its harmful effects.
-Check out some of the research interests of our faculty.

 Space Radiation Protection

 The space radiation environment poses risks to the health of crew and electronics involved in near-Earth and deep space missions.
-Galactic cosmic rays, solar energetic particles, and trapped belt radiation are environments unlike any experienced on Earth, and as such require unique solutions for mitigating their effects.
-Research conducted by department faculty focus on characterization of the space radiation environment through measurements both here on Earth and in space, radiation transport calculations, shielding and habitat design, and space weather forecasting.
+Galactic cosmic rays, Solar energetic particles, and trapped belt radiation are environments unlike any experienced on Earth, and as such require unique solutions for mitigating their effects.
+Research conducted by UTNE faculty focus on characterization of the space radiation environment through measurements both here on Earth and in space, radiation transport calculations, shielding and habitat design, and space weather forecasting.

 Short-lived and long-lived isotopes are used in a variety of applications, such nuclear batteries, radioisotope power sources, medical imaging, radiotherapy, and well logging.
 Many of these isotopes are in high demand and require new methods of production or implementation to meet that demand.
-Department research conducted by faculty explores new and novel methods for producing medical isotopes used for radiotherapy, including novel methods of irradiation using accelerators and reactors, and improved methods for radiochemical separations.
+Research conducted by UTNE faculty explores new and novel methods for producing medical isotopes used for radiotherapy, including novel methods of irradiation using accelerators and reactors, and improved methods for radiochemical separations.

 Radiation Detection and Dosimetry

 Improved methods of radiation detection to enable the accurate detection of low-level or hidden sources of radiation, as well as detection in high-level radiation fields, are critical needs for the advancement of detection technology.
 Those improved methods include the development of new detector materials, characterization of the responses of those materials, improved signal processing, and improved algorithms used for analysis.
-Department faculty are at the forefront of those research thrusts over a wide range of applications, including nuclear security, decommissioning, and health physics.
+UTNE faculty are at the forefront of those research thrusts over a wide range of applications, including nuclear security, decommissioning, and health physics.

 The Nuclear Space Science Consortium